nthtung2512/Ecommerce/MealMate.PL/Readme.txt

 PATCH "/customers/:id/" : "Update customer information",
 	From request body needs to have one of them:
-		- CAddress
+		- Address
-		- CFName
+		- FName
-		- CLName
+		- LName
 		- CPhone
 	=> Return  StatusCode(...)  +  CustomerDTO